play-with-docker/play-with-docker.github.io/_posts/2017-06-26-docker-networking-hol.markdown

 All networks created with the *bridge* driver are based on a Linux bridge (a.k.a. a virtual switch).

 Install the `brctl` command and use it to list the Linux bridges on your Docker host.
-You can do this by running `sudo apt-get install bridge-utils`.
+You can do this by running `apk add bridge`.

 ```.term1
 apk update